Donate

 - If the

-PreferUserConfiguration flag is true, use the local
+PreferUserConfiguration flag is true, use the item from

-configuration, otherwise use the global one.
+the local configuration file, otherwise use the item from the global one.

 Saving: